ship-nix/ihp-tailwind-bootstrapper/README.md

   plugins: [require("@tailwindcss/forms"), tailwindElements],
 };
 ```

+Now, the plugin should work as you recompile Tailwind.

 If you also require the JavaScript this library provides, you can just download `tw-elements.umd.min.js` from jsDeliver and place it into your `static` folder, import it from your html template, and your done!